 Initially, I had a love-hate relationship with design.
 I struggled with every project, but once it was complete, I felt so fulfilled and got better every time.
-After five years of studying, I decided to take some time off to reflect on myself.
+After five years of studying, I decided to take some time off to reflect.
 I soon realized that I didn’t have the same passion for other interests as I did for architecture and decided to pursue my master’s degree.

 Now, at Neumann Monson, I am thrilled to continue learning with this group of fun, brilliant, and kind people who make me feel at home.

 What other designer do you admire and why?

 Tadao Ando.
 His architectural style is called the “haiku effect,” emphasizing nothingness and empty space to represent the beauty of simplicity.
 The way he explores and creates memorable identity in his designs is always really inspiring to me.